rashedul-hassan-app/ft_customer_products/README.md

 This package is designed in accordance to the above guidelines.

 # Features
-The package exports a function called requestMultipleUrls(urls) and accepts an array of URLS.
+The package exports a function called requestMultipleUrls(urls) and accepts an array of URLs.

-The function returns the data within the specified URLs in an array of Promises.
+The function returns the parsed data from the URLs in terms of Promises.
+An array of Promises has been used to hold all the items of the URLs[].

 # Choice of Dependencies
 No external dependency is required to run this package.
 However, 'http' and 'https' native package of Node.js has been used.

 There is an NPM package called 'request-promise', which could have been used to do the aforementioned task, but then there would be no fun in it.
 Hence, it was not chosen.